How Much Is Life Insurance in Canada? A Clear Guide

 $74

-* Table displays the approximate average monthly cost of a fully underwritten term life insurance policy for a 35-year-old non-smoking woman in May 2026.
+* Table displays the approximate average monthly cost of a fully underwritten term life insurance policy for a 35-year-old non-smoking woman in July 2026.

-Term life insurance is some of the most affordable life insurance in Canada, making it a great choice for Canadian families with temporary financial responsibilities, like a mortgage.
-The other advantages of term include simplicity and customization — it only lasts as long as you need it.
+Term life insurance premiums are some of the most affordable life insurance in Canada, making it a great choice for Canadian families with temporary financial responsibilities, like a mortgage.
+The other advantages of term include simplicity and customization β€” it only lasts for a set period (as long as you need it).

 Coverage